 • You can use fresh jumbo lump crab meat in this recipe, but you will need to pat it dry to try and remove the excess moisture.

 • This recipe can be adapted to your taste.
-Feel free to add old bay seasoning, dijon mustard, Worcestershire sauce, red pepper, black pepper, garlic powder, celery seed, or celery salt to the crab mixture.
+Feel free to add old bay seasoning, dijon mustard, Worcestershire sauce, hot pepper sauce, red pepper, black pepper, garlic powder, celery seed, or celery salt to the crab mixture.
+You can top the cab cakes with green onion or chopped parsley, if desired.

 Recipe FAQs